ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 field; see {{payload-format}}.

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
-Context IDs are encoded as variable-length integers; see {{Section 16 of !QUIC=RFC9000}}.
+Context IDs are encoded as variable-length integers; see {{Section 16 of QUIC}}.
 The Context ID value of 0 is reserved for IP payloads, while non-zero values are dynamically allocated.
 Non-zero even-numbered Context IDs are client-allocated, and odd-numbered Context IDs are proxy-allocated.
 The Context ID namespace is tied to a given HTTP request; it is possible for a Context ID with the same numeric value to be simultaneously allocated in distinct requests, potentially with different semantics.
-Context IDs MUST NOT be re-allocated within a given HTTP namespace but MAY be allocated in any order.
+Context IDs MUST NOT be re-allocated within a given HTTP request but MAY be allocated in any order.
 The Context ID allocation restrictions to the use of even-numbered and odd-numbered Context IDs exist in order to avoid the need for synchronization between endpoints.
-However, once a Context ID has been allocated, those restrictions do not apply to the use of the Context ID; it can be used by any client or IP proxy, independent of which endpoint initially allocated it.
+However, once a Context ID has been allocated, those restrictions do not apply to the use of the Context ID; it can be used by either the client or the IP proxy, independent of which endpoint initially allocated it.

 Registration is the action by which an endpoint informs its peer of the semantics and format of a given Context ID.
 This document does not define how